-In connection with the issuance of the Series A Preferred on July 20, 2012, the Company issued a warrant to purchase its common stock to affiliates of an advisor.
-The warrant provides the holders with the right to purchase an aggregate of 1,750,000 shares of the Company's common stock at a per share exercise price of \$0.001.
-The warrants are exercisable, in whole or in part, immediately upon issuance and may be exercised on a cashless basis.
-The warrants expire on the tenth anniversary of issuance.
-The fair value of the warrants as of July 20, 2012 was estimated using the OM with the following inputs: (a) risk-free interest rate of 0.22%; (b) implied volatility of the Company's common stock of 99%; and (c) the expected term to a liquidity event of 1.7 years.
-The fair value of the warrants as of July 20, 2012 was \$117, which was recorded as a reduction to Series A Preferred and a credit to additional paid-in capital.
+In accordance with the terms of the loan, the Company granted Silicon Valley Bank a warrant to purchase 70,946 shares of common stock in connection with entering into the loan and security agreement.
+The warrant provides the holder with the right to purchase an aggregate of 6,566 shares of the Company's common stock at a per share exercise price of \$7.99.
+The warrant is exercisable, in whole or in part, immediately upon issuance and may be exercised on a cashless basis.
+The warrant expires on the tenth anniversary of issuance.
+The fair value of the warrant as of July 9, 2014 was estimated using the OM with the following inputs: (a) risk-free interest rate of 2.58%; (b) implied volatility of the Company's common stock of 87%; the expected term of 10 years.
+The fair value of the warrant as of July 9, 2014 was \$51, which was recorded as a debt issuance cost recorded as a debit to "prepaid expenses and other current assets" and a credit to additional paid-in capital.
+The debt issuance cost will be amortized over the life of the advance period of the equipment term loan, July 9, 2014 through March 31, 2015, to interest expense.